 - Keep applying for scholarships and grants!

-Maintaining a good credit score makes life easier in so many ways, so do everything you can to pay your loans on time and on schedule.
+Maintaining a good credit score makes life easier in so many ways, so do everything you can to pay your loans on time.
 When you consistently make loan payments in a timely manner, your credit score can start to improve, as lenders can see that you are financially responsible.
 If you have trouble with making payments, it’s always better to work with your lender and come up with a plan than to simply default.
-The Department of Education is the lender of Federal Loans and if you are unable to make the payments it is important to to keep in contact with them so they can speak to the student about other possible options.
+The Department of Education is the lender of Federal Loans and if you are unable to make the payments, it is important to keep in contact with them so they can speak to you about other possible options.

 There are always avenues to make your dream happen.
 We live in a world where quality matters.
-Restaurants have higher demands than ever before.
 New employees are often expected to know what to do and contribute right away.
-Getting educated in the culinary arts, pastry arts, plant-based culinary arts, holistic nutrition and wellness, or hospitality and restaurant operations could be just the edge you need.
+Getting educated in Culinary Arts, Baking & Pastry Arts, Plant-Based Culinary Arts, Holistic Nutrition and Wellness, Food Entrepreneurship, or Hospitality & Restaurant Operations Management could be just the edge you need.

 Now you may understand a lot more about the costs and payment options for culinary school.
 You should have a better idea of what it might take for you to realize your dream.

 And that’s a whole other way of looking at costs.
 What’s the cost of not following your passion?
-What would it cost to spend a lifetime working someplace that’s draining you of your creative gifts?
 Take the next step and explore what a culinary education might look like for you…

 …and then get a plan in place to make it happen.